 17) Appendices, if it is necessary, provide additional material (intermediate proofs, formulas and calculations, auxiliary data tables).
 The title of the appendix shows that this material is appendix.
 If there are two or more appendices they must be numbered with capital letters.
 In this case, formulas, figures and tables in the appendices are numbered with the number of applications (for example, the formula (A.2) – the second formula in Appendix A, Table.
 B.1 – the first table in Appendix B).
 The editors have the right to use the appendices for article reviewing, but do not to publish them.

-19) Transliterated references, in accordance with the requirements of the scientometric database SCOPUS, is a complete analog of references and performed by Latin transliteration of the original language.
+19) Transliterated references is a complete analog of references and performed by Latin transliteration of the original language.
 References to English-language sources are not transliterated.
-Transliteration of the Ukrainian language in Latin script is executed on the basis of Decree of the Cabinet of Ministers of Ukraine № 55 dated January 27, 2010 (http://zakon2.rada.gov.ua/laws/show/55-2010-%D0%BF).
+Transliteration of the Ukrainian language in Latin script is executed on the basis of Decree of the Cabinet of Ministers of Ukraine № 55 dated January 27, 2010 (http://zakon2.rada.gov.ua/laws/show/55-2010-%D0%BF) or by the DSTU 9112:2021.
 Transliteration of the Russian language in Latin script is executed – on the basis of GOST 7.79-2000 (ISO 9-95) (http://protect.gost.ru/document.aspx?control=7&id=130715).
 It is recommended to use the automated tool of transliteration http://translit.net.

 The text of the manuscript should not have handwritten corrections and notes.
 Discrepancies with the electronic version of the manuscript are not allowed.
 Article should not contain grammatical or other errors, and should correspond to the journal topics and to the requirements for specialized scientific publications.